Stephenson's Rocket: Operation

 The opening ceremony of the L&MR on 15 September 1830 was a considerable event, drawing luminaries from the government and industry, including the Prime Minister, the Duke of Wellington.
 The day started with a procession of eight trains setting out from Liverpool for Manchester.
 The parade was led by Northumbrian driven by George Stephenson, and included Phoenix driven by his son Robert, North Star driven by his brother Robert Sr. and Rocket driven by assistant engineer Joseph Locke.
 The day was marred by the death of William Huskisson, the Member of Parliament for Liverpool, who was struck and killed by Rocket at Parkside.

 Built as a prototype to win a speed trial, the engine was soon superseded by improved designs, such as Stephenson's Northumbrian and Planet designs, both of 1830.
 Within a few years, the Rocket itself had been much modified to be similar to the Northumbrian class.
 The cylinders were altered to a near-horizontal position, compared to the angled arrangement as new; the firebox capacity was enlarged and the shape simplified; and the locomotive was given a drum smokebox.
 It was in this form that the engine was preserved, which were seen as so different from the original that The Engineer magazine, circa 1884, concluded that "it seems to us indisputable that the Rocket of 1829 and 1830 were totally different engines".

-History between 1830 and 1840 is only vaguely documented.
+Its history between 1830 and 1840 is only vaguely documented.
 From 1830 to 1834, Rocket served on the Liverpool and Manchester Railway.
 After service on the L&MR, Rocket was used between 1836 and 1840 on Lord Carlisle's Railway near Brampton, in Cumberland (now Cumbria), England.